 Please note that, although you are welcome to present papers relating to teaching Business Law, those papers will not be eligible for publication in the Business Law Review.
 This subject matter should be submitted to the Journal of Legal Studies Education.

 Also note that the Board of Editors will consider only one paper per person, including co-authored papers.
-Only papers presented at the Annual Meeting will be considered for publication.

 1. Papers should be no more than 20 single-spaced pages, including footnotes.
 For fonts, use 12 point, Times New Roman.

 2. Skip lines between paragraphs and between section titles and paragraphs.
 Indent paragraphs 5 spaces.
 Right-hand justification is desirable, but not necessary.